SkaLe3/BrokenDrifter/README.md

 The goal was to make the game in a short time, so the development finished on the early version
 ## How to try
-You can download archive in releases to play immediately.
+You can download the archive in releases to play immediately.

 You can build by yourself:
 1. Downloading the repository: